 Nil Köksal is the host of World Report, CBC's flagship national radio news show.
 She begins her mornings with more than a million loyal listeners.
-She recently returned from her post as CBC’s foreign correspondent in Turkey.
+She returned from her post as CBC’s foreign correspondent in Turkey in 2018.

 Latest from Nil Köksal

 Carleton PhD student detained in Turkey, accused of inciting protests

 Cihan Erdal, a permanent resident and PhD student in Ottawa, is now being held in a detention centre in the Turkish capital, accused of inciting protests.
 Carleton University and his family are pushing for his release.

 Tired of being seen as 'bad guys,' Riz Test creators seek 'human portrayals' of Muslims on screen